DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

       RETURNS: <H ID ADDRESS SUBADDRESS THROW> for each defined turnout or <X> if no turnouts defined.
       **ID** - ID assigned to the turnout
       **ADDRESS, SUBADDRESS** - The two part address of the turnout.
-See this formula for how the address, subaddress pair is calculated
+See this formula for how the address, subaddress pair is calculated. (addresses 0-511, subaddresses 0-3)
       **THROW** - False or a "0" is unthrown.
 True or "1" is thrown.

 *